Our hormones play a vital role in helping our whole body run effectively so if we have a hormonal imbalance, our overall health is affected big time.

 It’s known as an endocrine adaptogen, meaning that it does not contain any hormones, but contains nutrients necessary to support hormone production.

 Maca root comes in a powder or capsule form that can be added to smoothies or even stirred into plain water.
-A word of warning – the powder tastes really, really bad but it tends to cost much less than the capsules.
+A word of warning – the powder tastes real, really bad but it tends to cost much less than the capsules.

 Get Enough Vitamin D3 & Magnesium